 8.10 Troubleshooting conditioners After completing this lesson, you’ll know how to troubleshoot the most common issues that arise when creating conditioners.

 There is a whole range of possibility for haircare products beyond shampoo and conditioner!
 This module covers a variety of treatments and specialized haircare products to styling, protective, and clarifying solutions for the scalp.

-9.1 Formulating hair treatments In this lesson, you’ll discover the different type of hair treatments you can formulate to natural and organic standards.
+9.1 Hair treatments and styling products: an introduction In this lesson, you’ll discover the different types of hair treatments you can formulate to natural and organic standards.